kresowe/flags/README.md

 According to `ml_training_best_model.py`, the accuracy of the chosen model (logistic regression with C=100) is 99.3 +/- 0.1 %.

-The performance for each class was checked by calculating true positive rate separately for each class.
+The performance for each class was checked (in `ml_training_best_model.py`) by calculating true positive rate separately for each class.
 For the randomly selected test set, the model had misclassifications only in case of Australia (identified also as New Zealand), Syria (identified also as Yemen), and Yemen (identified also as Syria).
 It is not surprising since the flags of Australia and New Zealand as well as of Syria and Yemen have the same colors of main regions and differ by some additional details.

 ## Comments